Associate in Applied Science Degree, Diploma, Certificate

 Course works include plant science, plant materials, propagation, soils, fertilizers, and pest management.
 Also included are courses in plant production, landscaping, and the management and operation of horticulture businesses.

 Graduates should qualify for employment opportunities in nurseries, garden centers, greenhouses, landscape operations, gardens, and governmental agencies.
-Graduates should also be prepared to take the North Carolina Pesticide Applicator’s Examination and the North Carolina Certified Plant Professional Examination.
+Currently, there are many jobs available with recent graduates experiencing multiple opportunities within the field.

 Find us on Facebook to follow updates throughout each semester!